 Natacha Nisic exhibits worldwide — recent exhibitions include the Centre Pompidou (2020), Sharjah Film Platform (2019), the Yebisu Film Festival, Tokyo (2018), the Media City Biennale in Seoul (2016), Bienal de la Imagen en mouvement in Buenos Aires, Munfret in Buenos Aires (2016), Fondation Hermès in Seoul (2012), K21 in Düsseldorf (2011), Metropolitan Museum of Photography in Tokyo (2010), British Film Institute, London (2010).
 In 2014, about his highly acclaimed solo exhibition, Echo at the Jeu de Paume in Paris, the Art Press newspaper writes “His work offers a mediation on cultural differences, on the necessary struggle to consolidate memory against oblivion”.

-Nisic has been awarded numerous grants and residencies including the Villa Kujoyama, Tokyo in 2001 and 2016, Gyeonngi Creation Center, South Korea (2010) and the Villa Medici, Rome in 2007.
-Education: École Nationale Supérieure des Arts Décoratifs, Paris; Deutsche Film und Fernseh Akademie, Berlin; La Femis, Paris.
-Born in Grenoble, France, 1967.
-Rather Die than Die, 2017, has been commissioned by the French Ministry of Culture and recieved the Label of the Commemoration of the century of the First World War.
-Produced by Seconde Vague productions in cooperation with Arte – La Lucarne.
+Natacha Nisic created the Children’s Memorial at the Shoah Memorial in Paris in 2005, questioning the question of the monument and its evolution over time.
+Nisic has obtained numerous scholarships and residencies, notably at the Villa Kujoyama, Tokyo in 2001 and 2016, at the Gyeonngi Creation Center, South Korea (2010) and at the Villa Medici, Rome in 2007.
+Education: Ecole Nationale Supérieure des Arts Décoratifs, Paris; Deutsche Film und Fernseh Akademie, Berlin; La Femis, Paris.
+Born in Grenoble, France, in 1967.